Koshux/entities-manager-ui/README.md

 ```
 The compiled assets will be located in the dist directory.

+### Known issues relate to (to be investigated):
+- Pages don't always refresh after POST/DELETE
+- Certain resolution, the view port hides the content, open devtools or resize the browser to fix.

 ### Usage

 1. Explore the various pages to manage your profile, sites, meters, and circuits.